gchiesa/ska/README.md

 # SKA

-SKA is a "skaffolding" tool that allows you to expand folders based on local or remote blueprints (GitHub hosted)
+SKA is a "skaffolding" tool that allows you to expand folders based on local or remote blueprints (GitHub and GitLab hosted)

 Additionally, you can update your folder structure from the upstream blueprint to onboard new changes that are maintained centrally and added overtime to upstream.